shuangpingzhao/Decision-Visibility-Delay/README.md

 - Why does awareness fail to trigger decision-making?
 - Why does decision latency amplify uncertainty over time?

-These questions are examined across **project, organizational, and analytical contexts**, without locking into a single role or discipline.
+These questions are examined without assuming a single role, discipline, or solution space.

+---

+## Example Contexts (Non-Exhaustive)

+While the questions here are domain-agnostic, I often reflect on them through:

+- **PMO / project controllability**
+  (why issues surface late and feel “sudden” in projects)

+- **Data and analytics workflows**
+  (signal detection, latency, and delayed feedback)

+- **Organizational decision-making**
+  (visibility, interpretation, and delayed activation)

+These contexts are examples, not a fixed scope.

 ---